 Colours in food

-The food additives Regulations allow only certain colours to be used in food, restrict the use of some colours, and set maximum levels for some colours, particularly in relation to food sold in restaurants and as take-away meals.
+The Food Additives, Flavourings, Enzymes and Extraction Solvents (England) Regulations 2013 allow only certain colours to be used in food, restrict the use of some colours, and set maximum levels for some colours, particularly in relation to food sold in restaurants and as takeaway meals.
 The Regulations apply to all foods but make specific requirements for certain foods - such as meat, fish, and shellfish - that may not be directly coloured.

 In the guide